 Treatment for early cervical cancer

 Early cervical cancer means cancer that is only in the neck of the womb (stage 1A or 1B) or has started to grow into the top of the vagina (stage 2A).
 It can usually be cured with surgery or a combination of chemotherapy and radiotherapy (chemoradiotherapy).

 You need to talk to your doctor to find out if you can have this type of operation.
-It’s not possible to do it in everyone with early cervical cancer.
+It’s not possible to do it for everyone with early cervical cancer.
 If you do have a trachelectomy, your doctor still can’t guarantee that you will be able to have children afterwards.

 If the cancer has started to grow further into the tissues of the cervix (stage 1A2 and above), your doctor will also remove the lymph nodes in your pelvis (lymphadenectomy).
 This is because there is a risk the cancer may have spread from the cervix to nearby lymph nodes.

 If you have surgery and your doctor is not sure that all the cancer cells have been removed, they may recommend that you have a course of chemoradiotherapy afterwards.
 This lowers the risk of the cancer coming back.

 For some larger early stage cancers (stage 1B or stage 2A), your doctor may suggest chemoradiotherapy instead of surgery.